 7. Keep it organised – you’ll need to have a good way of tracking your invoices so that you can reconcile payments against them.
 Give every invoice a unique reference number and ask clients to use that reference when paying.
 If you have an accounting system, it can do this automatically for you.
 Once your payments are reconciled, you can see which payments are outstanding and which clients need to be chased.

-Whether it’s you, a member of staff at your company, virtual assistant or accounting software, following these invoicing tips will help you to manage your payments process more clearly and should result in faster payments and a better reputation for your business.
+Whether it’s you, a member of staff at your company, bookkeeping professional services or accounting software, following these invoicing tips will help you to manage your payments process more clearly and should result in faster payments and a better reputation for your business.

-To find out more about our outsourced invoicing services, or if you would like to know more about our other virtual business assistant services feel free to call us on 0800 994 9016 or click here to request a free consultation.
+If you think your business could benefit from some help with invoicing, or if you would like to know more about our UK virtual assistants feel free to call us on 0800 994 9016 or use our contact form in the menu above.